 A Guide to Red Light Therapy: 9 Commonly Asked Questions

 Chances are, you’ve heard about LED light therapy, also sometimes known as low-level laser therapy or photobiomodulation.
 It’s regularly featured in the news, and everyone from celebrities to professional athletes and Instagram influencers are hopping on the red LED light therapy (also known as RLT) bandwagon and adding it to their skin care routines and treatment options.
 Below are some of the healing benefits you might expect from red light therapy treatments for skin (fine lines and wrinkles), pain and hair conditions.

-Although the benefits of LED light therapy might seem like a modern-day miracle, it’s not a new concept to the medical community.
+Although the healing benefits of LED (light emitting diodes) light therapy might seem like a modern-day miracle, it’s not a new concept to the medical community.
 In fact, RLT was first discovered more than 100 years ago.

 However, as LED light therapy has grown in popularity, so have questions surrounding its efficacy and treatment potential for conditions like acne, sun damage to the skin, fine lines and wrinkles and even inflammation.

 What is LED Light Therapy?

-In its most basic definition, red LED light therapy is the application of specific energy wavelengths to the body to upregulate cellular performance and achieve therapeutic benefits, including treatment for anti-aging, pain management, wound healing and even hair restoration.
+In its most basic definition, infrared LED light therapy is the application of specific wavelengths of light energy to the body to upregulate cellular performance and achieve therapeutic benefits, including treatment for anti-aging, pain management, wound healing and even hair restoration.
 It is also a cost effective and non-invasive treatment option.

-LED light therapy has been studied and tested in hundreds of clinical trials over the past few decades, and it has proven to be a safe and effective treatment option with no negative, harmful, or long-term side effects.
+Infrared LED light therapy has been studied and tested in thousands of clinical trials over the past few decades, and it has proven to be a safe and effective treatment option with no negative, harmful, or long-term side effects.
 No matter what your body or skin care routine, red light therapy can provide some amazing benefits and reduce those under eye wrinkles and the fine lines as well.
 It’s an effective, non-invasive, low-touch treatment option.

 What Does RLT Do?

-As the manufacturer of the most medically credentialled LED device on the market today, we’ve encountered many questions over the past decade about red and infrared light therapy, skin care and pain treatment options.
+As the manufacturer of the most medically credentialed light emitting diode device on the market today, we’ve encountered many questions over the past decade about red and infrared light therapy, skin care and pain treatment options.

 Questions about red light therapy?
 We’ve got answers.